 The application should contain:

-- the application form (eg AP1 or FR1).
-This must provide clear instruction on who to return the documents to
+- the application form (such as, AP1 or FR1), with clear instruction on who to return the documents to

-- certified copies of the main disposition forms (eg TR4, TR5 and charge)
+- certified copies of the main disposition forms (such as TR4, TR5 and charge)

 - if the application includes a transfer that is expressed to be subject to leases, or other incumbrances that are not referred to on the register, the original or certified copies of those documents (except where the documents are only referred to in an indemnity covenant)